hugowangler/chatbot-iota/README.md

 ### CLI
 To start the CLI do the following

+- make sure the conda environment is activated
 - `cd` in to the project directory
 - run `python src/cli/cli.py`